Capgemini/xrm-datamigration-xrmtoolbox/README.md

  ![Import Config Example](images/ImportConfigExample.png "Import Config Example")

 ### Data Export
-Once all the schema and config files are downloaded the next step is to export the data from D365.
+Once all the schema and config files are saved the next step is to export the data from D365.

 1. Select **Data Export** from the ribbon and select format type of JSON or CSV.